andfanilo/lyon2/docs/mlops.md

 !!! note "Exercise - Folder architecture"
     - Put yourself in a brand new folder, like `mlops-td`.
     - In this `mlops-td` folder, create a new folder, name it however you like.
 For example `td`.
-The `mkdir <name>` will do the trick
     - Create the following empty files:

     ```
     td
      ├── app.py             <- A python script
-     ├── requirements.txt   <- Python packages (feel free to install something...like `rich`)
+     ├── requirements.txt   <- Python packages (feel free to install packages you like)
      └── Dockerfile         <- Has the Docker commands to build our custom image
     ```

     - Write some Python code in `app.py`.
-Something like `print('Hello world')`.
+A Hello World is good enough.

 !!! note "Exercise - Dockerfile"
     - Open the `Dockerfile` file with your favorite editor.
     - Write down the following lines:
-        - `FROM` specifies the parent image
+        - `FROM` specifies the parent image [link](https://docs.docker.com/engine/reference/builder/#from)
-        - `COPY` copies files or directories from the folder you ran docker from, into the image (at the current selected `WORKDIR`)
+        - `COPY` copies files or directories from the folder you ran docker from, into the image (at the current selected `WORKDIR`). [link](https://docs.docker.com/engine/reference/builder/#copy)
         - `WORKDIR` puts the image location to the desired folder.
-In this example, all future commands will be run inside the `/app` folder, like if you did a `cd /app`.
+In this example, all future commands will be run inside the `/app` folder, like if you did a `cd /app`. [link](https://docs.docker.com/engine/reference/builder/#workdir)
         - `RUN` runs a classic UNIX command.
-Use them to install stuff.
+Use them to install stuff. [link](https://docs.docker.com/engine/reference/builder/#run)
-        - `CMD` defines the command the Docker container will run.
+        - `CMD` defines the command the Docker image will run by default. [link](https://docs.docker.com/engine/reference/builder/#cmd)
-        - There are some more [here](https://docs.docker.com/engine/reference/builder/) but those are the most essential

     ```Dockerfile
     FROM python:3.9-slim